noxand/Simple-HTML-Incremental-Table/README.md

 # Simple HTML Incremental Table
-This is one of the task of SanberCode Super Bootcamp 2021 selection test.
+One of the task of SanberCode Super Bootcamp 2021 selection test.

 The task is to make a frontend script to display a table under the following conditions:
 * Automatically add table row when the "ADD ROW" button clicked.